-There are many products that fulfill the same basic digital to analog conversion function with prices ranging from 20 to 2,000 euros or more.
+There are many products that fulfil the same basic digital to analogue conversion function with prices ranging from 20 to 2,000 euros or more.
 In the lower end of this spectrum are small DACs that look like little plastic boxes.
 On the front and back sides are the required audio connections.
 Some models even offer USB ports so that they can also be connected to a PC and used as an external sound card.

-A volume regulator is advantageous, but does not come standard issue with all introductory model DACs.
-Most devices are limited to a DAC’s most basic function: Converting digital signals into analog signals.
+A volume regulator is advantageous but does not come standard issue with all introductory model DACs.
+Most devices are limited to a DAC’s most basic function: Converting digital signals into analogue signals.
 This makes them perfect intermediaries between televisions and music systems.
 Naturally, MP3 and Blu-ray players can also be attached, but truly hi-fi sound quality cannot be expected in the lower price segment.
 A lower-priced external DAC, however, can still do wonders for the sound produced by your PC as the sound cards that come with PCs are often compromised by noise generated by other components in the system.

 Premium DACs prove that digital can be hi-fi

-For those who want to convert digital signals into the highest quality analog signals won’t get very far with entry model DACs.
-As with the DACs built into many MP3 and CD players and even amplifiers, the technology used is not of the highest caliber.
+For those who want to convert digital signals into the highest quality, analogue signals won’t get very far with entry model DACs.
+As with the DACs built into many MP3 and CD players and even amplifiers, the technology used is not of the highest calibre.
 A truly high-end DAC, however, can be a true asset for your hi-fi system.
 Premium DACs will naturally cost more, but the investment can give a traditional hi-fi system a new lease on life.
 A high-performance DAC can make an audiophile’s transition from records to digital media, or from CDs to hi-res audio files completely painless.
 In the highest price segment are DACs such as the Audio Research Reference DAC.
 The device admittedly costs as much as a small car but completely lives up to its name as the reference in this area.

-High-end DACs are much more than just digital to analog converters.
+High-end DACs are much more than just digital to analogue converters.
 Many are also amplifiers that include all possible connections for digital music listening.
 Many premium DACs can wirelessly connect to the internet, receive internet radio stations and offer an optical as well as a coaxial S/PDIF input as well as up to three USB connections – one for the computer and a special connection for iPod, iPhone and iPad as well as an input in the front for USB pen drives.